 Reference materials are a valuable resourse when exploring a topic.
 Use dictionaries to help with terminology.
 Encyclopedias provide background information, an overview of topics and issues and often lead you to further readings.

 - Holocaust Encyclopedia - from the United States Holocaust Memorial Museum

-The library has a new search tool that allows you do just one search to find books, newspaper articles, journal articles.
-You can also search for books in our library catalogue and databases to find journal articles, but the Summon tool gives you another option as it searches both at the same time.
-Caution: Summon does not include databases used when searching for data, statistics and some grey literature.
+The library has a new search tool that allows you do just one search to find books, newspaper articles, journals, and journal articles.
+You can also search for books in Omni and databases to find journal articles.
+Caution: For comprehensive access to journal articles, it is best to use subject databases.

 - Use keywords only, do not search using a full sentence

-- Use quotation marks when searching a phrase "Holocaust educatioin"
+- Use quotation marks when searching a phrase "Holocaust education"

 - Combine keywords for different ideas with AND

 - Combine synonyms or similar words for an idea with OR

 - Use the * at the end of the root of a word to find all the forms of that word

 Results for books and ebooks are high in Omni as this search tool retrieves relevant articles or chapters within books.